-Since August 2016, I have been an undergraduate researcher in the BLISS lab, working under Professor Anant Sahai.
-I work primarily with graduate student Vidya Muthukumar.
-We are looking at algorithms for sequence prediction and are looking to develop a more expressive predictor by incorporating periodicity as a feature in our prediction scheme.
+From August 2016 to May 2018, I was an undergraduate researcher in the BLISS lab, working under Professor Anant Sahai.
+I worked primarily with graduate student Vidya Muthukumar.
+We looked at problems in sequential decision making, for stochastic and adversarial settings.

 From September 2012 to September 2013, I was a research intern at the National Institute of Environmental Health Sciences (NIEHS/NIH) in the Biostatistics Branch.
 I worked with Dr. Keith Shockley and Dr. Grace Kissling.
 We proposed a normalization technique to reduce systematic error in quantitative high throughput screening (qHTS) data.
 I was awarded Intel Science Talent Search (STS) semifinalist for this work.

 Best of many worlds: Robust model selection for online supervised learning